monarchs-ice/monarchs/docs/source/quickstart.rst

 use the initial conditions of a previous run as a starting point for a subsequent one.

 If your model run was not successful, then re-running will run it until your initially-intended finishing point.

-If it was successful, then you can re-start it by increasing ``num_days``.
+If it `was` successful, then attempting to re-run with no changes to the setup script will result in nothing happening.
+However, you can extend the run further by increasing ``num_days``.
-Try this now with your 10x10 case.
+Try this now with your 10x10 case - set ``num_days`` to ``50`` and re-run.

 Having more control over output directories
 ===========================================